 We have a well-planned Relationships and Health Education curriculum that all children take part in each week.
-Our curriculum covers three main areas; Health and Wellbeing, Relationships and Living in the Wider World.
+We follow the Coram Life Education programme which covers Me and My Relationships, Valuing Difference, Keeping Safe, Rights and Respect, Being my Best and Growing and Changing.
 This curriculum helps our pupils to become emotionally literate, understand the importance of families and caring relationships, respect those who are different and feel comfortable about sharing their feelings and emotions as a normal part of school life.

 A part of our school life we:

 What do we have on offer here to help your child?

 Support Circles: All our pupils have identified the trusted adults in their Support Circles and we encourage children to speak to their trusted adults at school and at home, if they are facing challenges.